blayzestefaniak/pulumi-s3-event/README.md

 ## Clean up

 To delete the resources you deployed following along, simply run the following command.
-Use caution when running this command if you've deployed other resources using Pulumi.
+Use caution when running this command if you have deployed other resources using Pulumi.

 ```bash
 pulumi destroy
 ```

-You've reached the end!
-Hope you've learned a thing!
+You have reached the end!
+Hope you have learned a thing!